ramanarolla1-source/Agentic-Liquidity-Rails-ALR-/README.md

 Phase 3: MYX V2 Permissionless Perp Activation — [TARGET: APRIL 29]

 License
 Distributed under the Apache License 2.0.
-See LICENSE for more information.

-Strategic Note for Judges
+Strategic Note
 ALR solves the "Trust Overhead" in autonomous finance.
 By anchoring AI decisions in DGrid and risk management in MYX, we move from "Meme-bots" to Sovereign Agentic Infrastructure.